 "I had been dealing with some persistent urological issues because of prostate cancer a year ago.
 I finally mentioned it to my Urologist and he recommended the therapists here.
-I was a little skeptical, but was then blown away by the results after just two weeks of regular sessions and exercises!
+I was a little hesitant, but then was blown away by the results after just two weeks of regular sessions and homework!
 I think this type of therapy should absolutely be offered to every person post-surgery." - post-prostatectomy patient

 We offer multiple health solutions and treatments for men.

 The following outlines some of the diagnoses we can treat at our practice:

 Chronic Pelvic Pain Syndrome ("CPPS"): is most likely to affect males 35-45 years old.
 Studies have shown that patients with CPPS have increased pelvic muscle tenderness and pelvic floor dysfunction.
 Biofeedback combined with education and pelvic floor muscle exercise has been shown to decrease pain and increase quality of life.